-The merchants were the newly rich, who gained wealth in industries like wool processing, boat making and banking.
+The nobles were disdainful of the merchant class, who gained wealth in industries like wool processing, shipbuilding and banking.
 The merchants sought to protect their wealth by controlling the government and marrying into noble families.
 They became patrons of great artists in order to gain public favor.
-The middle class of Florence was composed of shopkeepers and professionals.

 Farinata degli Uberti (died 1264), was an Italian aristocrat and military leader.
 He appears as a character in Dante Alighieri 14th-century epic poem Divine Comedy.